Benefits

 The allowance you can receive for learning materials depends on your level of education and whether you are studying full time or part time.

 If you are a pupil in upper secondary education with a statutory right to upper secondary education and training for young people, you will probably get free learning materials and an equipment grant from the county authority.
-You will therefore not be entitled to have your learning materials expenses covered through supplemental benefit from NAV.
+You will therefore not be entitled to have your learning materials expenses covered through supplemental benefit from Nav.

-If you are a pupil in upper secondary education with a statutory right to upper secondary education and training for adults, an apprentice, or training candidate, you do not have the same entitlement to learning materials from the county authority and can have your learning materials expenses covered through supplemental benefit from NAV.
+If you are a pupil in upper secondary education with a statutory right to upper secondary education and training for adults, an apprentice, or training candidate, you do not have the same entitlement to learning materials from the county authority and can have your learning materials expenses covered through supplemental benefit from Nav.

 If your expenses for books and learning materials are particularly high compared with other students due to a disability, you can have your actual expenses for learning materials covered.